Lilly Broadcasting: History

 On May 13, 2015, Hearst Television announced that it would sell KITV in Honolulu, Hawaii, and its satellites (KHVO in Hilo and KMAU in Wailuku) to SJL; the deal marks the return of the company to Hawaii, following its prior ownership of KHON-TV.
 The sale was approved by the Federal Communications Commission on July 10, 2015 and completed on September 1, 2015.

 Lilly Broadcasting re-entered radio in 2019 by purchasing the three-station cluster in Warren, Pennsylvania, that had previously been owned by Frank Iorio's Radio Partners; Iorio sold off his only other broadcast asset, Pittsburgh's WJAS, to another buyer in 2020.
 Lilly had previously owned and operated radio stations in Elmira before selling those off a few years after acquiring that cluster.

+On June 1 and September 2023, Lilly obtained the ABC and Fox affiliations for Guam respectively, as two cable-only channels after local KTGM and KEQI-LD were forced off the air as result of the damage produced by Typhoon Mawar in may 2023 on its transmitting facilities and studios.
+The company would latter make an offer to buy the two licenses from Sorensen Media Group and reconstruct their transmitting facilities in 2025.
+After both KEQI-LD and KTGM resumed operations on October 29 and 31 respectively, the FCC approved the sale on January 6, 2026 and it was completed on February 27.

 In April 2025, Lilly acquired WVXF, WVGN-LD in U.S. Virgin Islands and WSJP-LD in Puerto Rico from Caribbean Broadcasting.
+In December 2025, the company announced the establishment of the Glenora Radio Network, as its radio division merges with MediaOne Radio Group (the company holding a monopoly on radio in Jamestown, New York and also owning stations in Ashtabula, Ohio) under Lilly ownership.